varda/varda/doc/install.rst

 Database server: PostgreSQL
 ---------------------------

-.. note:: See :ref:`install-mysql` and :ref:`install-sqlite` for
-   alternatives.
-In theory, any database supported by `SQLAlchemy`_ could work.

 Install `PostgreSQL`_ and add a user for Varda.
 Create a database (e.g. ``varda``) owned by the new user.
 For example::